What you’ll learn in a neuroscience online course

 Neuroscience is a field in which researchers still hope to make numerous important discoveries.
 As an undergraduate student studying neuroscience, you’ll be part of a field that is always growing and changing.

-What to expect in an online neuroscience online
+What to expect in an online neuroscience course

 Your online neuroscience degree program will involve a variety of classes.
 You’ll first take foundational courses, including classes such as biology, calculus, chemistry, psychology and statistics.
 These introductory courses provide you with the mathematical and scientific background you'll need in your upper-division neuroscience courses.